ellysh/video-game-bots/InGameBots/process-memory-access.md

 Now we will consider methods to access TEB segments of threads from another process.

-All examples in this chapter have the same algorithm of launching:
+All following examples of analyzing another process have the same algorithm of launching:

 1. Launch a 32-bit or 64-bit target application.
 2. Get PID of the target process with Windows Task Manager application.